adamweingram/DSC-Delta-Task2-GEE-Docs/README.md

    *Note that the value associated with `name` (`"SAVI"`) is **exactly** the same as the name of the calculated band from step 2!*
 5. **Verify that your indices have been added by running the script:**
    To make sure that all the correct changes were made, run the script and use the UI to select the index you recently added.

-## Warnings, Tips, and Workarounds
-- Google Earth Engine aggressively rate-limits larger operations, especially those that involve running reduce operations using large vectors.
-To work around this issue, each restoration site analysis task should be run independently so as not to trigger the rate limiting.

-## The User Interface
-[TODO] Write docs for the UI

-## Modification of the Code
-[TODO] Write docs for the code